THE NEW YORK STATE EDUCATION DEPARTMENT

 THE NEW YORK STATE SCHOOL FOR THE DEAF

 401 Turin Street, Rome, New York 13440

 Instructor (Special Education/Teacher of the Deaf), NS (PEF)

-The New York State Education Department’s Office of Education Policy is seeking candidates for multiple Instructor (Special Education Teacher/Teacher of the Deaf) positions at the New York State School for the Deaf.
-Duties of these positions will include, but not be limited to, the following:
+The New York State Education Department’s Office of Education Policy is seeking candidates for an Instructor (Special Education/Teacher of the Deaf) position at the New York State School for the Deaf.
+Duties of this position will include, but not be limited to, the following:

 - Instruct students in an academic subject area;

 - Prepare daily lesson plans, learning units and instructional materials based on curriculum standards, course outlines and associated assessments developed by the State Education Department;

 - Conduct classroom instruction using current teaching methods, observations, and facilitation as well as computer technology skills, audiovisual equipment, and group projects as appropriate;

 - Observe and evaluate instructor assistants assigned to the class, prepare written expectations;

 - Serve as an evaluator and site visitor to programs and placements as they relate to students applying to the School for the Deaf from other districts;